-Project terms vary from 1 week to 1 year, according to the activities being planned.
-Summaries of each project are provided below.
+Over the first year a total of 14 project have now been funded whose awards that have ranged in value from £1,600 – £7,200.
+Project terms have varied from 1 week to 1 year, according to the activities being planned.
+Summaries of some of these projects are provided below.

 Return to the main CONNECT Fund webpage.